kamuttini/IrrigationApp/README.md

 - alerts and internal notification system

-- calendar displaying irrigations and h- weather has the possibility to add customizable events
+- calendar displaying irrigations which has the possibility to add customizable events

-- charts for displaying watering duration
+- charts for displaying watering time

-- search bar
+- search bar, for researches based on the city or the name of the area or garden.

 Installation:
 -----